MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: Linguistic Resources

 \subsection{Universal Dependencies}

-Universal Dependencies \citep[UD, \texttt{v2.15},][]{ud_v215} is a multilingual treebank collection, containing 294 treebanks for 167 languages.
+Universal Dependencies \cite{nivre-etal-2016-universal,nivre-etal-2020-universal,de-marneffe-etal-2021-universal} is a multilingual treebank collection, containing 296 treebanks for 168 languages.
 Besides syntactic dependency relations, UD also contains rich morphological feature annotations that we leverage in our pipeline.
 An example of a UD-annotated sentence can be found in \Cref{fig:pipeline}, step 1.
+We use UD version 2.15 for the 1.0 release of MultiBLiMP \cite{ud_v215}.

-Treebanks are only included if they consist of the standard variety of their language: dialects and writing standards are split into separate categories, and treebanks of historical or spoken language are discarded.
+We exclude treebanks of spoken language, historical varieties, as well as certain genres, e.g. technical manuals.
+Generally, we only exclude treebanks for low-resource languages where absolutely necessary, while for high-resource languages, we also exclude very small treebanks that will be of little additional benefit, but may introduce annotation inconsistencies.
+A full list of the excluded treebanks with reasons for exclusion can be found in \Cref{app:excl_treebanks}.
 We then consider the union of all remaining treebanks for each language.
-A list of the excluded treebanks can be found in \Cref{app:excl_treebanks}.